-The Safety and Livability Team is one of four community committees at The Northeast Coalition of Neighborhoods (NECN).
-We invite community members to join in lively discussions exploring public safety and livability issues in inner-north and northeast Portland, to weigh in on topical issues, and to assist with the development of educational forums on safety and livability.
-In its first year, SALT:
+SALT is one of four community committees at the Northeast Coalition of Neighborhoods.
+We invite neighbors to weigh in on public safety and livability issues, and to assist with the development of public forums on safety and livability topics.

-Hosted several representatives from youth and gang outreach programs to learn more about how to reduce youth and gang violence in the area.
-From these discussions, we created a “Top-5 Actions for Reducing Violence” resource list for distributing between neighbors.
+Hosted representatives from youth and gang outreach programs to learn how to reduce youth and gang violence.
+From these discussions, we created a

-Developed and hosted Sharing the Road, a transportation safety forum for people who walk, bike and drive.
-Drew a large audience and lead to increased participation in participating neighborhood associations.
+Held a transportation safety forum, Sharing the Road, for people who walk, bike and drive.
+Drew a large audience and lead to increased participation in neighborhood associations.

-Hosted community discussions in addition to those hosted by Portland Public Schools regarding impacts and solutions to neighborhoods experiencing changes to school boundaries.
+Hosted community discussions, in addition to those hosted by Portland Public Schools, regarding changes to school boundaries.

-Monitored Last Thursday’s impacts on the four neighborhoods along Alberta, gathering information from neighborhood associations and additional community members.
+Monitored Last Thursday’s impacts on the four neighborhoods along NE Alberta Street.

 Weighed in on the Portland Plan on behalf of the coalition area in regards to safety, livability and equity issues.

-Safety Roundtable: In June 2010, NECN hosted a Public Safety Roundtable discussion with neighborhood leaders to discuss what health and safety issues were of most interest to the N/NE neighborhoods.
-Click here to view notes and information gathered at that meeting.
+Hosted a public safety roundtable discussion with neighborhood leaders to discuss what health and safety issues were of most interest to N/NE neighborhoods.
+Click here to view notes from that meeting.

 - Resource: Public indecency in NE Portland: Information from the City of Portland Crime Prevention Program